 Overdose: not defined2

-Deficiency symptoms: Impaired vitamin B12 metabolism, reduced absorption of vitamin C
+Deficiency symptoms: impaired vitamin B12 metabolism, reduced absorption of vitamin C

 Food: Onions, potatoes, sunflower seeds, green peas

-Food supplement: in combination with vitamin B12
+Nutritional supplement: in combination with vitamin B12

 Cobalt basics

-CobaltCobalt, also known as cobalt or cobalt ore, is a trace element that is still relatively unexplored in human nutrition.
-Most people are more familiar with it from technical, industrial areas, such as alloys, magnets or lithium-ion batteries.
+Cobalt, also cobalt or cobalt ore, is a trace element that is still quite unexplored in human nutrition.
+Most people know it more from technical, industrial areas, such as alloys, magnets or lithium-ion batteries.
 However, we want to look at the element in the context of nutrition and the human body.

 How much cobalt do we need?

-Nutrition societies such as the German Nutrition Society, European Food Safety Authority or the National Institutes of Health have as of February 2022 No reference values for the supply of cobalt.
+Nutrition societies such as the German Nutrition Society, European Food Safety Authority or the National Institutes of Health have as of February 2022 No reference values published for the supply of cobalt.

 What role does the nutrient play in the body?